 Project - An activity, or a group of integrally related activities, designated by the recipient to accomplish, in whole or in part, a specific objective.
-The project as a whole shall be subject to a single environmental review in accordance with 24 CFR part 58 and 50.
+The project shall be subject to a single environmental review in accordance with 24 CFR part 58 and 50.